JonathanTR/minimal-react-redux-webpack-babel/README.md

 I need.
 I'll probably have another iteration with some niceties, but here's the barest of bones in my opinion.

 `make run` will spin up a webpack-dev-server with hot module replacement.
-If you don't see "Hello World!" at `localhost:9898`, ya done fucked up.
+You'll see "Hello, World!" at `localhost:9898`.
+An input to change that text implements a very small reducer.

 ### Setup
 1. `npm install`